bananahell/MutRoSe-self-tutorials/README.md

 # MutRoSe-self-tutorials

-Trying to teach myself MutRoSe for my master's.
+Trying to teach myself MutRoSe for my master's!

+First, you need the binary from [LESUnB's repository](https://github.com/lesunb/MutRoSe-Mission-Decomposer), which I will commit here, but I feel it really shouldn't on projects, but anyway, tutorial time!